IBM/cloud-native-starter-security-workshop/workshop/README.md

 **Application security with Keycloak and Quarkus**
 * [Authentication with Keycloak](https://en.wikipedia.org/wiki/Authentication) on the Web Fronted
-* [Authorization in Quarkus](https://en.wikipedia.org/wiki/Authorization) for specific Microservices in the Backend
+* [Authorization in Quarkus](https://en.wikipedia.org/wiki/Authorization) for specific Microservices in the backend

 *The intention of this workshop is not to explain every aspect of application security.*